bensig/benobi-one-src/content/posts/apple_app_store_reviews.md

 description = ""
 +++

 Super thankful today for all of the reviews I have gotten.
-It looks like I am now up to 52 5 Star reviews on the Apple App Store!!!
-Big thanks to everyone who downloaded the app and also wrote reviews.
+It looks like I am now up to 52 "5 Star" reviews on the Apple App Store!!!
+As I [wrote about a few days ago, my app was approved, and then the first update was rejected within 24 hours for the app being so simple](https://benobi.one/posts/app_store_rejection/).
+I want to give a big thanks to everyone who downloaded the app and also wrote reviews.
 I really plan to use that when I speak to my Apple App Store rep this week about Retro Ping.
 I would really like to find a way to honor everyone who wrote reviews.
 I wish there were a secret clubhouse that I could give every one of those people a key to - and then I could stock it with surprises for them each week.

 ## How did I get so many App Store reviews in 3 days?